 Reducing Inputs

-Many of the themes and approaches highlighted in this series will draw on learnings which have been tried and tested through farmer-led Soil Association projects, including Innovative Farmers Field Labs and FAB Farmers, and will include a combination of:
+Many of the themes and approaches highlighted in this series drew on learnings which have been tried and tested through farmer-led Soil Association projects, including Innovative Farmers Field Labs and FAB Farmers, and included a combination of:

 - Soil management, including reduced tillage and building fertility through the use of cover crops, crop rotations, and diverse swards